DHARPA-Project/prototyping-interface/README.md

 ## General
+This prototyping interface's goal is to enable the production of functional prototypes for user testing purposes.
-This prototyping interface is built with a React front-end and a Python backend.
+It is built with a React front-end and a Python backend.
 Both end exchange data via Flask.
-User actions that trigger operations on the dataset (such as edits or advanced data analysis) are processed by Python and then sent back to the front-end.
+User actions that trigger operations on their initial dataset (such as edits or advanced data analysis) are processed by Python and then sent back to the front-end.

 ## Current stage
-The available workflows are currently under development and aren't for the moment fully functional.
+The available code is currently under development and isn't for the moment fully functional.
-They should reach a Minimum Viable Product test stage in the next months.
-This means that they will be ready for user tests enabling further functionalities and design iterations, before being released as an alpha and then beta version.
+The first modules should reach a Minimum Viable Product Test stage in the next weeks and months.
+This means that they will be ready for user testing, in order to enable further functionalities and design iterations, before being released (possibly with a different technical stack) as an alpha and then beta version.

 ## Installation
 (coming soon)